archiep123/Valuation-Metric-Ranker/README.md

 **Why Implement Scoring Edge Cases?**

 All of the valuation metrics analysed by the program except P/S have the potential to be negative.
-If this occurs, the score awarded using inverted min-max normalisation becomes inconsistent and, therefore, cannot be used to update the company's total.
+If this occurs, the score awarded using inverted min-max normalisation becomes inconsistent.
 For example, if a company has a negative P/E, it will receive a higher score than the company with the smallest positive P/E. However, from a valuation perspective, the negative P/E company is likely to be more comparable to the company with the highest P/E, which receives the minimum score.
-Consequently, separate treatment of negative values is necessary in the functions that score these valuation metrics.
+Therefore, separate treatment of negative values is necessary in the functions that score these valuation metrics.

 The program deals with each negative value by mapping it to its closest scorable value.
 For example, when scoring the P/E for a company with a negative E, it's treated as though it has a very small positive E because this is the nearest value of E for which scoring is valid.
 Since P can be assumed positive and non-extremised, a company with a very small positive E would have a very high P/E and, hence, receive a very low score.
 Accordingly, companies with negative E are assigned the minimum score for their P/E.

-It could be argued that this treatment is too lenient and that companies with negative E should receive a point deduction.
-In the previous example, the companies with negative E are potentially even weaker valuation opportunities than those with a very low positive E. The reason that the program chooses not to implement point deductions is because the P/E also depends on P. If penalisation were used, a company with a slightly negative E and very low P would lose points relative to a company with a very low positive E and very high P. However, based on an economic interpretation of the situation, the company with the negative E is likely the more attractive valuation opportunity.
+It could be argued that this treatment is too lenient and that companies with a negative E should receive a point deduction.
+In the previous example, the companies with a negative E are potentially even weaker valuation opportunities than those with a very low positive E. The reason that the program chooses not to implement point deductions is because the P/E also depends on P. If penalisation were used, a company with a slightly negative E and very low P would lose points relative to a company with a very low positive E and very high P. However, based on an economic interpretation of the situation, the company with the negative E is likely the more attractive valuation opportunity.

 **The Caveat of Financial Ratios**